Japan's ANA removing locator beacons from domestic Boeing 787s

-TOKYO (Reuters) - Japan’s ANA Holdings Inc (9202.T), which operates the world’s biggest fleet of Boeing Co (BA.N) 787 Dreamliners, said it is removing built-in locator beacons from eight of the jets plying domestic routes after investigators in Britain identified the device as the likely cause of a fire on the aircraft in London.
+TOKYO, July 24 (Reuters) - Japan’s ANA Holdings Inc , which operates the world’s biggest fleet of Boeing Co 787 Dreamliners, said it is removing built-in locator beacons from eight of the jets plying domestic routes after investigators in Britain identified the device as the likely cause of a fire on the aircraft in London.

 ANA’s action, which a spokesman said was “to reassure passengers”, goes beyond advice issued by the U.S. Federal Aviation Administration, which so far has only asked Dreamliner operators to inspect the beacons.